mushkan24/python-learning-journey/README.md

 ## 📅 Progress
 - ✅ Day 1: Variables & Data Types
-- ⏳ Day 2: Strings (in progress)
+- ✅ Day 2: Strings
-- 🔜 Day 3: Conditionals & Loops
+- ⏳ Day 3: Conditionals & Loops (in progress)
+- 🔜 Day 4: Lists & Tuples

 Follow along if you’re also on your Python journey! 🌱